miku-wwl/we_pte/pte_record/0215/ASQ/note.md

 In the animal kingdom, is the purpose of camouflage to attract a mate, to find food or to hide?

 Answer: Hide

+#130 ASQ
+What special document do most people need to carry when they travel between countries?

+Answer: Passport

+#89 ASQ
+What kind of equipment is used to protect motorbike riders' brains from injury？

+Answer: Helmet

+#76 ASQ
+What is a list of historical events arranged in time order?

+Answer: Chronology / timeline

+#28 ASQ
+If something such as fabric or medicine is artificially made, not natural, what do we say it is?

+Answer: Synthetic / artificial

+#25 ASQ
+What do you call the alphabetical list at the end of a textbook that tells you where to find specific information?

+Answer: Index / Reference

+#107 ASQ
+A business doesn't want to make a loss - what does it want to make?

+Answer: Profit / profits

+#52 ASQ
+Where can people go to borrow books?

+Answer: Library / bibliotheca

+#111 ASQ
+If telescopes are used to locate distant objects, what instrument is employed to magnify minuscule objects?

+Answer: Microscope / microscopes

+#54 ASQ
+Who is the main journalist responsible for producing a newspaper or magazine?

+Answer: Editor

+#12 ASQ
+What is the word for a period of one hundred years?

+Answer: Century

+#15 ASQ
+How many sides are there in a bilateral agreement?

+Answer: Two

+#134 ASQ
+When we are talking about spring, summer, autumn and winter, what are they the examples of?

+Answer: Seasons

+#15 ASQ
+How many sides are there in a bilateral agreement?

+Answer: Two

+#134 ASQ
+When we are talking about spring, summer, autumn and winter, what are they the examples of?

+Answer: Seasons

+#96 ASQ
+What is the job title of a person who paints pictures for a living?

+Answer: Painter

+#41 ASQ
+What do we call the organs in our chest that we use to breathe?

+Answer: Lungs / lung

+#51 ASQ
+Which sweet food is produced by bees?

+Answer: Honey

+#53 ASQ
+What is the word in geometry for a shape that has three sides?

+Answer: Triangle